analogcode/Swift-Radio-Pro/README.md

 ##FAQ

 Q: Do I have to pay you anything if I make an app with this code?
 A: Nope.
 This is completely open source, you can do whatever you want with it.
 It's usually cool to thank the project if you use the code.
-However, I'm not really worried about credit.
 Go build stuff.
 Enjoy.

-Q: How do I disable using LastFM?
+Q: How do I disable LastFM?
 A: Simply comment out the method call to "queryAlbumArt()" in the NowPlayingViewController (approx. line #520).

-Q: Is there another API to get album/track information besides LastFM?
+Q: Is there another API to get music & album/track information besides LastFM?
 A: Rovi has a pretty sweet [music API](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music).
-It shouldn't be too difficult to switch it out.
+The [Echo Nest](http://developer.echonest.com/) has all kinds of APIs that are fun to play with.
+They shouldn't be too difficult to add.

 Q: My radio station isn't playing?
 A: Paste your stream URL into a browser to see if it will play there.
 The stream may be offline or have a weak connection.

 Q: The song names aren't appearing for my station?
 A: Check with your stream provider to make sure they are sending Metadata properly.
 If a station sends data in a unique way, you can modify the way the app parses the metadata in the "metadataUpdated" method in the NowPlayingViewController.

+Q: I'm getting an Xcode notification "CGContextSaveGState: invalid context 0x0"
+A: That appears to be an Xcode 7 error, it should not affect your code.
+Read more here: "

 Q: Sometimes the station desc does not disappear when the album art loads?
 A: We are working on that, thank you for your patience.